Vivekananda Rock Memorial

 Vivekananda Rock Memorial is a monument and popular tourist attraction in Kanyakumari, India's southernmost tip.
 The memorial stands on one of the two rocks located about 500 meters off mainland of Vavathurai, Tamil Nadu.
 It was built in 1970 in honour of Swami Vivekananda, who is said to have attained enlightenment on the rock.

-According to legends, it was on this rock that Goddess Kanyakumari (Parvathi) performed tapas in devotion of lord Shiva.
+According to legends, it was on this rock that Goddess Kanyakumari (Parvathi) performed tapas in devotion of Lord Shiva.
 A meditation hall known as Dhyana Mandapam is also attached to the memorial for visitors to meditate.
 The design of the mandapa incorporates different styles of temple architecture from all over India.
-The rocks are surrounded by the Laccadive Sea where the three oceans Bay of Bengal, the Indian Ocean and the Arabian Sea meets.
+The rocks are surrounded by the Laccadive Sea where the three oceans Bay of Bengal, the Indian Ocean and the Arabian Sea meet.
 The memorial consists of two main structures, the Vivekananda Mandapam and the Shripada Mandapam.

 Legend

 It is believed that Swami Vivekananda, swam across the seashore in Kanyakumari, Tamil Nadu to reach the rock mid-sea and he meditated for three days and nights on the rock until he is said to have attained enlightenment there a basis for Kanyakumari resolve of 1892.
 There are several statements in many books that Swami Vivekananda swam and got enlightenment at this place.